BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 26/03/2016 1.
 Recurrent neural network with LSTM are added to the code.
 Keras with tensorflow are also implemented.
 2. Tensorboard for neural network visualization are also added to the code.

 # Future Update:
-The code for data have some serious problem.
-It is not predicting the future day but it predicts the same day.
+The current code is to use the open price and high price of the same day to predict the close price.
+I will try to modify it so that it uses more data to predict the price of stock.

 Price will be corrected without divided by 100 and upload a trained model to here.
 Parameters will also be adjusted.
 Sentiment analysis from tweets will be added too.